MathiasVDA/Yasgui/docs/user-guide.md

 **How to Use:**
 1. Position your cursor where you want to insert code
-2. Click a snippet button in the snippets bar (below the toolbar)
+2. Click a snippet button in the snippets bar (above the editor)
 3. The code is inserted at your cursor position
 4. Continue editing as needed